jfecher/ante-website/content/blog/why_effects.md

 To implement this you would need two handlers: `record` and `replay` which handle the top-level effect emitted by `main`.
-In most languages this is named `IO`. `record` would record that the effect occurred, re-raise it to be handled by the built-in `IO` handler, and record it's result.
+In most languages this is named `IO`. `record` would record that the effect occurred, re-raise it to be handled by the built-in `IO` handler, and record its result.
 Then, on another run `replay` would handle `IO` and use the results from the effect log instead of actually performing them.
 A particularly smart language could even `record` by default in debug builds to always get deterministic debugging!